Orpius/SDK/docs/UserGuide/index.md

 ## How Orpius Protects Your Data

 Orpius is built with a defence-in-depth approach covering tenancy isolation, encryption, key management, access control, and operational safeguards.
 This section explains what happens to your data at rest, in transit, and while agents are running.

+### Default Hosting Location (managed service)

+Unless otherwise agreed, each managed Orpius tenant is deployed in **Switzerland**.
+Tenant compute, encrypted storage (ZFS), snapshots and off-box backups are created and retained in our Swiss region by default.

+**Model providers.** You choose your model endpoints (e.g., Azure OpenAI, OpenAI, Gemini, on-prem).

+**Alternatives.** On-premises and other regional deployments are available on request.

 ### Tenancy and Isolation